How Biden’s Path to Citizenship Will Affect Immigration

 A consultation with a local attorney at our immigration office in Georgia can help you understand and navigate the process of becoming a lawful permanent resident or a U.S. citizen.

-For some illegal immigrants, the path to citizenship will be a quicker procedure.
+For some undocumented immigrants, obtaining U.S. citizenship will be a quicker procedure.
 For example, Deferred Action for Childhood Arrivals (DACA) receivers, otherwise known as “Dreamers,” agricultural laborers, and those in the temporary legal status program might be approved for permits instantly if they are working, remain in school, pay taxes, or satisfy other requirements.

 Contact your lawyer to determine whether these stipulations pertain to your situation.